 The School of Writing & Journalism is at the forefront of its field, delivering innovative courses in English, journalism, and creative writing.
-Situated in inspiring facilities, you can expect passionate teaching from scholars, practitioner-academics and visiting professionals, helping ensure that you develop the skills and attitudes required in the contemporary workplace.
+Situated among inspiring facilities, you can expect passionate teaching from scholars, practitioner-academics and visiting professionals, helping ensure that you develop the skills and attitudes required in the contemporary workplace.

 Connecting with industry